 The best treatment is surgery which places a device around the vessel which is abnormal which slowly closes it off.
 Surgeons mostly will use an ameroid constrictor, it is a ring that swells up to close the vessel.
 The dog will have to wear a cone around its head to prevent it from living, and trying to tear the stitches out.

 When surgery is not recommended diet and medication will be used.
 The surgery can cost $2,000 to $3.000 dollars and not everyone can afford this.
 If one can afford health insurance for their pet this is a great option for those who cannot afford surgery Of course before your pet needs it.

-This is a picture of my beloved dog Gabby who may have died from liver shunt.
+This is a picture of my beloved dog Gabby who may have died from a liver shunt.
 Don’t let this happen to your precious fur baby.
 I wish I had this information years ago.
-To this very day I still cry!!
+To this very day, I still cry!!

 Amazon Native Ads